 Feb.
-13 press release issued by the network.

-The announcement was followed by a widely promoted public casting of presenters for MTV Utraines news more and the MTV Utraine project apparently Now, with the hoopla over, and the MTV Utraine project apparently of the project apparently of the project apparently of the MTV Utraine on the project is former general manager, Borisov, accusing time of poor management and lack of flexibility in dealing with the project's investors.
+13 press release issued by the net-work.
+The announcement was followed by widely promoted public cating of presenters for MTV Ultrainés news programs in lack April.
+Now, with the hoopla over, and the MTV Ultraine for each announcement of the state of the second state of the MTV Ultraine on the project is former general management and lack of flexibility in dealing with the project's invectors.

 flexibility in dealing with the project's investors.
 According to Mykhaylo Rudenko, MTV Ukraine's former executive director, Ukrainian company Mriya TV became the licensee in Ukraine of MTV Networks Europe in December 2005, but the network revoked that

-2005, but the network revoked that license in August 2006.
-Rudenko raid that Mriya TV was simply mable to pay the network its license fees, as it failed to get the promised investments needed to cortinue with the project.
-Rudenko confirmed that MTV Ukraine was originally to go on air sometime this fall.
-According to the MTV license, the channel was to be brookleasting no later than Dec.
+2005, but the network revolved that license in August 2006.
+Redenko said that Mriya TV was simply mable to pay the network its license fees, as it failed to get the promised investments needed to con-tinue with the project.
+Redenko confirmed that MTV Ukraine was originally to go on air sometime this fail.
+According to the MTV license, the channel was to be broadcasting no later than Dec.
 18 this year.